vlayer-xyz/vlayer/examples/simple-time-travel/vlayer/README.md

 # Time Travel example
-This example shows how to use Time Travel to prove holding certain amount of ERC20 tokens in specifc timeframe.
+This example shows how to use Time Travel to prove holding certain amount of ERC20 tokens in specific timeframe.
 Long term holders can mint the Hodler NFT.

 ## How to run?
 Learn how to run this example here: